madratman/wire_detection_iros_2017/README.md

  </h3>
 </center>

-### Why makes wire detection a problem worth solving?
+### What makes wire detection a problem worth solving?
 How hard are wires to see for humans?
 <iframe width="560" height="315" src="https://www.youtube.com/embed/AwRc0Nn_UBQ" frameborder="0" allowfullscreen></iframe>

 ### Results on **real** test data after training on **only synthetic** data.